 The sassy attitude of the Chihuahua demands proper socialization and in-depth obedience training.
-Without adequate socialization, the breed can become fearful and defensive (especially around new people or animals).
+Without adequate socialization, the breed can become fearful and defensive, especially around new people or animals.
 An untrained Chihuahua can act defiant and defensive towards their owners and other people.
 Though stubborn at times, the breed is smart and can become well-behaved with dedication and consistency from its owner.
-It is also essential that you teach your Chihuahua to tolerate being handled at a young age (especially for things like nail trims).
+It is also essential that you teach your Chihuahua to tolerate being handled at a young age, especially for things like nail trims.

 Smooth-coated Chihuahuas need little more than basic routine grooming due to their short hair.
 However, the long-coated variety requires more frequent grooming, especially routine hair brushing.
 Due to their small size, the Chihuahua's nails don't wear down naturally.
 It's important that you trim the nails regularly to keep them from becoming overgrown and uncomfortable.

 It is absolutely essential for your Chihuahuas to get regular exercise.
 Many people underestimate the exercise needs of smaller dogs.
-The Chihuahua has a moderate to high energy level and may develop behavior problems if not given enough activity.
+The Chihuahua has a moderate to high energy level and may develop behavioral problems if not given enough activity.
 Exercise and mental stimulation will help maintain your dog's mental and physical health.

 The Chihuahua's affectionate and attention-loving nature makes it a snuggly dog that enjoys being carried around and pampered.
 This dog often bonds closely with one person in the household.
-They are known to socialize best with other Chihuahuas rather than other dog breeds, so they may not do well in a household with a variety of dogs.
+They are known to socialize best with fellow Chihuahuas rather than other dog breeds, so they may not do well in a household with a variety of dogs.

 When raised and handled appropriately, the Chihuahua can make a wonderful companion for many kinds of families.
 Not all Chihuahuas will automatically get along with children, but they can sometimes be trained and socialized to get along with kids.
-It is often recommended that Chihuahuas not be adopted into a family with young children as they may not handle a small dog as gently as is needed to prevent injury.
+It is often recommended that Chihuahuas not be adopted into a family with young children, as they may not handle a small dog as gently as is needed to prevent injury.

 Common Health Problems